cchurch/api-docs/source/includes/_definition_of_terms.md

 This is the unique ID of the hardware of the Device.
 This ID varies based on the type of camera and other parameters.
 It is basically a string of up to 128 characters.
 A Hardware ID is mapped to a CameraID by the EEVB when the Assets are stored.
 When physical cameras are attached to a Bridge we use the ONVIF GUID as the Hardware ID

 **Account**<br id=DOT-Account>
 An Account is the billing entity and the master control entity in the EEVB.
-All Cameras, Assets, Users, and other items are associated with an Account.
+All Cameras, Assets, Users and other items are associated with an Account.
 Accounts are identified by an Account Number.
 An Account has Users which are identified by email addresses (which is also their User Login)

 **Sub-Account**<br id=DOT-Sub-Account>
 A Sub-Account is an Account that is under another Account (called the Master Account) A Sub-Account is primarily a billing relationship and for most intents and purposes appears as a complete separate account.
 There is only 1 level of Sub-Accounts.
 An Administrator of a Master Account can get Administrator Access to a Sub-Account via a method still TBD.
 A Sub-Account has an indicator with regards to billing.
 A Sub-Account can either be billed via the Master Account or can be billed separately.
 If Billed separately the Sub-Account operates like any other account.
-If not billed separately then billing for a Master Account will show all the items of any Sub-Account broken out by Sub-Account, and the Sub-Account will have NO billing of any kind (no permissions, no bill display, no credit card entry - nothing).
-There must be Eagle Eye administrator functionality to change the billing indicator, change Sub-Accounts to Accounts, and move Sub-Accounts to other Master Accounts.
-Basically Sub-Accounts are used by Resellers; We can keep track of which Accounts are associated with which Reseller, Resellers can get administrator access, and we can either bill to the Reseller or bill the customer directly.
+If not billed separately then billing for a Master Account will show all the items of any Sub-Account broken out by Sub-Account and the Sub-Account will have NO billing of any kind (no permissions, no bill display, no credit card entry - nothing).
+There must be Eagle Eye administrator functionality to change the billing indicator, change Sub-Accounts to Accounts and move Sub-Accounts to other Master Accounts.
+Basically Sub-Accounts are used by Resellers; We can keep track of which Accounts are associated with which Reseller, Resellers can get administrator access and we can either bill to the Reseller or bill the customer directly.
 Sub-Accounts are also used by large companies who want separate billing by division

 **AccountID**<br id=DOT-AccountID>
 A 64 bit decimal number that uniquely identifies an Account.
 This is a numeric number that is assigned by the EEVB when a new Account is created.
 The Administrator User is made aware of his Account Number, but does not need to know it for logging in.
 He may need it when calling in for billing questions.
 This Account Number is used to tie into the Eagle Eye accounting systems.
 All billing is based on an Account